YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 2. The second version called R-NET (March 2017) has one additional BiGRU between the self-matching attention layer and the pointer network and reaches EM=72.3% and F1=80.7%.

-The current best single-model on SQuAD leaderboard has a higher score, which means R-NET development continued after March 2017.
-Ensemble models reach higher scores.
+The current best single model on SQuAD leaderboard has a higher score, which means R-Net development continued after March 2017.
+Ensemble models reach even higher scores.

 Our work is the implementation of the first version, but we cannot yet reproduce the reported results (EM=71.3% and F1=79.7%).
 The best performance we got so far was EM=54.21% and F1=65.26% on the dev set.